top of page

 Camphor Laurel

-The first on our list is not an Australian native species but is the most popular and widely-used timber for most woodworkers.
-This versatile timber has a rich honey-coloured finish with a grain that is either subtle, distinctive or even mutlicoloured.
+The first on our list is not an Australian native species but is the most popular and widely used timber for most woodworkers.
+Camphor Laurel is a versatile timber featuring a rich honey-coloured finish with a grain that is either subtle, distinctive or even multicoloured.

 Origin: Madagascar

-Best for: Chopping boards, coffee tables, dining tables, kitchens, vanities, outdoor furniture.
+Best for: Chopping boards, coffee tables, dining tables, kitchens, vanities and outdoor furniture

 Jarrah